So reading a Grammarly review is now a priority after that embarrassment.

 Grammarly works almost everywhere you do — you can use it on your computer or your mobile devices.
 Whether you want to text, post on Facebook, tweet, comment on blogs, or write a blog post, it can be there for you.

-To do this, Grammarly is available as both an app and as a browser extension in Chrome, Safari, Firefox, and Internet Explorer.
+To do this, Grammarly is available as both an app and as the Grammarly browser extension in Chrome, Safari, Firefox, and Internet Explorer.

 Here are a few of the platforms it works on: